Getting started with the salesforce Sales Cloud the right way is critical for successful implementation and project delivery.

 In other words, they fail to understand the core features and building blocks of the Sales Cloud.

-This means they get started with the salesforce Sales Cloud in the wrong way.
+This means they are immediately getting started with the salesforce Sales Cloud in the wrong way.

 Here’s what I commonly see.

 - Quickly build custom fields, when standard fields already exist.

 - Store important data in the wrong places.